 In yoga, the goal of meditation is to gain inner calm and connect to your spiritual essence.
 In the context of relaxation, the goal of meditation is to soothe the mind and body.
 It’s possible to get both at the same time.
 Let’s take a look at 3 common types of meditation practice.

-These days mindfulness meditation is popular in all segments of society.
+These days mindfulness meditation has gone mainstream.
 In this meditation practice, you learn to observe your mind.
 You witness what is truly going on within yourself.
 You can also focus on a positive emotion such as compassion.
 The process leads to the transformation of negative experiences and attitudes.
 It is a simple and gentle way to discover your true self and to change for the better.
 Self-knowledge is the first step to inner peace.

 Mindfulness can extend into all areas of life by being fully present.
 Creativity and art is an easy way to practice mindfulness.
 Walking meditation in nature is also an effortless way to practice mindfulness.
 You pay attention to the small marvels of Mother Nature.
 Many people find a meditation app helpful for mindfulness meditation.